 Trigger The Instrument includes two trigger stages.
 The level 1 trigger (L1) implemented in the FPGA of a PDM-Board (PDMB), belonging to the Front-End Electronics.
 The PDMB readouts the data from the 36 ASICs from a PDM each GTU to compute the trigger L1.
-It principle consists in searching an excess of signals over background in groups of 3×3 pixels, with enough time-persistence, which signal sum over time exceed a preset value.
-The background rate seen by pixel is monitored continuously to adjust in real-time the trigger threshold which are adjusted such the L1 rate is kept a a fixed level of a few Hz compatible with the DAQ readout rate.
+Its principle consists in counting an excess of signals over background in groups of 3×3 pixels over a preseted time value.
+The background rate seen by pixel is monitored continuously to adjust in real-time the trigger threshold which is adjusted such as the L1 rate is kept at a fixed level of a few Hz compatible with the DAQ readout rate.
 The trigger is evaluated each GTU.
-Because Air-Shower may extend over 100 GTU, this trigger has the buffering capability of 128 consecutive GTU.
+Because Air-Showers may extend over 100 GTU, this trigger has the buffering capability of 128 consecutive GTU.
 To reduced the dead-time induced by event readout, the event buffer is doubled.